ckrack/ckeditor_imageresponsive/README.md

  3. Enable the plugin:
     `config.extraPlugins = 'imageresponsive';`

-**Note:** Dependencies: Requires the following plugins to work: Image2, Widget, Line Utilities, Dialog, Clipboard.
+**Dependencies:** Requires the following plugins to work: Image2, Widget, Line Utilities, Dialog, Clipboard.

 ## How to use